bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Business OSINT tools.
+A short list of OSINT tools for finding information about companies and their owners.
+Many are for the USA, but there are also some for Canada, the UK and the rest of the world: https://osint.link/#business

 ----

 **Universal Search & AI:**

+Praxim.
+The Agentic Word Editor: https://praxim.ai/

 DiffMem is a lightweight, git-based memory backend designed for AI agents and conversational systems.
 It uses Markdown files for human-readable storage, Git for tracking temporal evolution through differentials, and an in-memory BM25 index for fast, explainable retrieval.
 This project is a proof-of-concept (PoC) exploring how version control systems can serve as a foundation for efficient, scalable memory in AI applications: https://github.com/Growth-Kinetics/DiffMem